The Historical-Cultural Monuments of Armenia Listed in UNESCO World Heritage List

 Monasteries of Haghpat and Sanahin

-These two Byzantine monasteries in the Tumanian region from the period of prosperity during the Kiurikian dynasty (10th to 13th century) were important centres of learning.
-The two monastic complexes represent the highest flowering of Armenian religious architecture, whose unique style developed from a blending of elements of Byzantine ecclesiastical architecture and the traditional vernacular architecture of the Caucasian region.
+These two Byzantine monasteries in Tumanian region from the period of prosperity during the Kiurikian dynasty (10th to 13th century) were important centres of education.
+The two monastic complexes represent the highest flowering of Armenian religious architecture the unique style of which developed from a blending of elements of Byzantine ecclesiastical architecture and the traditional vernacular architecture of the Caucasian region.
 The monasteries of Sanahin and Hgahpat were included in UNESCO World Heritage list in 1996.

 Duduk and its music

-The duduk, the Armenian oboe, is a double-reed wind instrument characterized by a warm, soft, slightly nasal timbre.
+Duduk, the Armenian oboe, is a double-reed wind instrument characterized by a warm, soft, slightly nasal timbre.
 The roots of Armenian duduk music go back to the times of the Armenian king Tigran the Great (95-55 BC).
-It accompanies popular Armenian traditional songs and dances of the various regions and is played at events, such as weddings and funerals.
+It accompanies popular Armenian traditional songs and dances of the various regions and is played at different events.
 Duduk and its melody have been included in the UNESCO Intangible Heritage List in 2008 (originally proclaimed in 2005).

 Armenian cross-stones art.